redhat-cop/uncontained.io/pipeline/README.md

 ![The peaceful cat](assets/logo.png)

-The build strategy is based on [Source-to-Image (S2I)](https://github.com/openshift/source-to-image), which is a toolkit and workflow for building reproducible container images from source code leveraging benefits like:
+The build strategy is based on [buildah](https://github.com/containers/buildah), which is a tool that facilitates building OCI container images.

-- Reproducibility
-- Flexibility
-- Speed
-- Security

 Furthermore, this package automatically manages three independent environments, which can be customized as needed.
 The 3 different environments are: